aspuru-guzik-group/olympus/README.md

 ###  Citation
-``Olympus`` is research software.
-If you make use of it in scientific publications, please cite the following article:
+``Olympus`` is an academinc research software.
+If you make use of it in scientific publications, please cite the following articles:

 ```
 @article{hase_olympus_2021,